hannotify/hanno.codes/_drafts/java-21-release-day.md

 Just like a platform thread, a virtual thread is an instance of `java.lang.Thread`.
 So you can use a virtual thread in exactly the same way as a platform thread.

-Creating a virtual thread is a bit different, but just as easy as creating a platform thread:
+Creating a virtual thread is a bit different from creating a platform thread, but just as easy:

 ```java
 var platformThread = new Thread(() -> {